Information on training available, including cadetships and trades.

 Our farmers, growers, winemakers, and fishers helped keep the country working through COVID-19 and will be essential to New Zealand’s recovery.
 And you can be part of it.
 We need people with a range of interests, skills, experiences, and backgrounds.

-Anyone looking for a viable career option, training and roles, in particular New Zealanders unemployed as a result of COVID-19.
+Anyone looking for a viable career option, training and roles, in the primary sector.

 There are courses available across New Zealand including farming (dairy, beef and sheep), food processing, wine producing, forestry, seafood, and horticulture.
 There are some available right now, while others offer taster and training courses before you start work.